Rohitsuresh1/Note-taker/README.md

 <a name="inst"></a>
 ## Installation

+The deployed application can be reached at https://best-notes-ever.herokuapp.com

-This project can be installed by cloning from this repository and executed by installing all the dependencies and then running the command npm start.
+This project can aslo be installed locally by cloning from this repository and executed by installing all the dependencies and then running the command npm start.

 <a name="license"></a>
 ## License